Hanoi Children's Hospital has just received an emergency case of a male child who drank mosquito repellent essential oil.

 Hanoi Children's Hospital has just received an emergency case of a male child who drank mosquito repellent essential oil (Photo: Hospital provided).

-The baby's condition progressed rapidly and seriously.
+The baby's condition progressed rapidly and became serious.

-Although the patient was put on a ventilator to control breathing, support circulation and nerves, and ensure that vital signs such as pulse, blood pressure, breathing rate, SPO2, and convulsions were well controlled, the patient's condition was still very serious.
+Although the child was put on a ventilator to control breathing, support circulation and nerves, and ensure that vital signs such as pulse, blood pressure, breathing rate, SPO2, and convulsions were well controlled, the patient's condition was still very serious.
 Lung damage was at risk of worsening in the next 4-72 hours.

 Doctors warn: “Some chemicals in the solvents of mosquito repellent essential oils are extremely dangerous if ingested.

-Young children are particularly susceptible to these substances, which can lead to pneumonia, acute respiratory failure, seizures and the risk of permanent pulmonary fibrosis.
+Children are particularly susceptible to these substances, which can lead to pneumonia, acute respiratory failure, seizures and the risk of permanent pulmonary fibrosis.
 Worryingly, many parents are still not fully aware of the toxicity of leaving mosquito repellent products within reach of young children.

 Through this case, doctors recommend that parents pay special attention: